marinaatef/malaria_detection/README.md

 # malaria detection

-this project use () pretrained model to predect
+this project use (MobileNet) pretrained model to predect malaria from human blood